sensedeep/onetable-migrate/README.md

 }
 ```

+### Named Migrations

+Named migrations are useful for maintenance tasks that need to be performed on a periodic basis.

+A named migration has a migration `version` property set to a name that is not a valid SemVer version.
+Named migrations will be excluded from the list of outstanding or past migrations.

 ### Migrate Methods

-#### async apply(direction, version, params)
+#### async apply(action, version, params)

 Apply or revert a migration.
-The `direction` parameter specifies the direction, where, -1 means downgrade, 0 means reset and then upgrade, and 1 means upgrade.
+The `action` parameter may be set to "up" for upgrades, "down" for downgrades, "repeat" to re-apply the latest migration or any named migration including "reset".

-The `version` is the destination version.
+The `version` is the destination version for upgrdes and downgrades.
 All intermediate migrations will be applied or reverted to reach the destination.
+Note: when you upgrade to a version, the "up" routine of that migration version will be run.
+When you downgrade to a version, all the "down" routines above that target version will be run in sequence, but the target version's "down" routine will not be called.

 The `params` are provided to the up/down functions.
 The `params.dry` will be true to indicate it should be a dry-run and not perform any descructive updates to the table.